azzyrahman/flickrimagegallery/README.md

 $ composer self-update
 $ composer install
 ```
 Next, we need to create a database schema and tables using the data/schema.sql file in mysql.
-We need to st the db username and password into the
+We need to set the db username and password into the
 config/autoload/local.php file as bellow.
 We also need to set flickr api key in this file.

 ```bash